 [All systems] exist within an environment that places demands upon them.
 If the complexity of these demands exceeds the complexity of an organization, the organization will be likely to fail.
 Thus, those … [systems] that survive must have a complexity sufficiently large to respond to the complexity of environmental demands at the scale of these demands.

 As such, no matter the values of those who promote them, INMEs trend towards conservatism.
 Too much disruption and change disrupts the ability of institutions to function, which means they must slow down and suppress change so as to maintain control.
-This conservative tendency can turn outright reactionary if those managing institutions decide that the value institutions bring outweighs the phenomena that is making control difficult and they stamp it out through force.
+This conservative tendency can turn outright reactionary if those managing institutions decide that the value institutions bring outweighs the phenomena that are making control difficult and they stamp it out through force.

-Hence increasing having a society that is more complex, in which individuals is not something we achieve after the revolution or whatever, but is instead a strategy imperative with radical consequences we can bring about today.
+Hence increasing having a society that is more complex, in which individuals are not something we achieve after the revolution or whatever, but is instead a strategic imperative with radical consequences we can bring about today.
 Far from succumbing to “bourgeoisie ideology”, giving people more depth and breadth2 of choice is both an essential characteristic of a liberated society and a key strategy towards achieving a liberated world.

 Interestingly, such a perspective is entirely in line with Marxist assumptions of how capitalism overcame feudal relations.
 Capitalism came about not after a revolution which allowed the bourgeoisie to start trading, but rather over a protracted period in which the power of feudal relations was eroded.
-Phenomena like warfare between states, disease, poor financial management and internal conflict between nobility and other factions within society all created stressors that had to be managed, while technological advancement and proliferation created more options for people.
+Phenomena like warfare between states, disease, poor financial management, and internal conflict between nobility and other factions within society all created stressors that had to be managed, while technological advancement and proliferation created more options for people.
 Social formations that had lasted centuries found themselves unable to cope with the increase in complexity and they started making mistakes.
 These mistakes resulted in revolutions, wars or reforms which forced more complex social structures that could handle the increase in environmental complexity.

-But when it comes to moving beyond capitalism, orthdox Marxism tells us that we cannot make any meaningful changes until the proletariat achieve a decisive political victory (whether through revolution or through the ballot box).
+But when it comes to moving beyond capitalism, orthodox Marxism tells us that we cannot make any meaningful changes until the proletariat achieve a decisive political victory (whether through revolution or through the ballot box).
 Once we have seized the state (through whatever means) we can begin the process of building a postcapitalist world (certainly Marxism as a broad body of thought is more complicated than this, but many Marxists and leftists more broadly believe this to be the case).

 Such a strategy is outdated because it relies upon an organizational model that is in crisis the world over.
 Despite the upheaval that is increasingly becoming a constant in our lives, many on the left default to institutions as the solution, specifically the state.